 Colors used with red in this room: Brown and touches of yellow, blue, green and pink.

 Pink-tinged tones create a soft look to the red walls.
-The white draperies on the canopy bed, tassels on the bedding and the floral-printed chaise lounge all combine to create a romantic feel to this master room.
+The white draperies on the canopy bed, tassels on the bedding and the floral-printed chaise lounge all combine to create a romantic feel to this primary room.

 Colors used with red in this room: Brown and touches of black, grey and orange.